Q: Why does my voicemail light not blink when there are new messages?

 Q: Do you have any tips for using a speaker phone?

 A: If you prefer conversing via speaker phone, remember the following tips:

 A person's speaking voice tends to increase in volume when using remote technology.
 When using a speaker phone, don't forget about the people around you who aren't taking part in the conversation.
 If you can, shut your office door.

 Q: How can I avoid being the viction of a scam?

-A: There are too numerous scams perpetuated via the telephone network to begin.
-If in doubt about a call, contact the IT Department for assistance.
+A: There are too numerous scams perpetuated via the telephone to begin.
+If in doubt about a call, contact the IT Help Desk for assistance.